Wouter-IT/boom-boats/README.md

 ## Future Features
-- Ability login so a user can protect their username and use it explusively.
+- Ability login so a user can protect their username and use it exclusively.
 - Difficulty selection to expand or reduce board size/amount of ships.
 - Different ship sizes.
 - Placement of ships based on user input.